aspose-words/Aspose.Words-Documentation/net/getting-started/features/supported-features-on-document-load/load-in-ms-word-2003-formats/style-features-supported-on-wordprocessingml-import/_index.md

 {{% alert color="primary" %}}

-A style enables you to define a set of formatting that can be reused on several elements in a document.
-This saves time and enables for a more consistent formatting throughout your document.
+A style allows you to define a set of formatting that can be reused on many elements in a document.
+This saves time and allows for a more consistent formatting throughout your document.

 A style loaded into a document is represented in the Aspose.Words DOM by the Style class.
 You can access or modify any type of style (both in-built or custom) in a document.